semuhphor/S1130/ImplementationPlan.md

 # IBM 1130 Web Frontend Implementation Plan

-Goal
+## Primary Goal (Phase 1 Focus)
+Create a simple web interface that:
+1. Starts an IBM 1130 emulator instance
+2. Provides a text box to enter assembler code
+3. Has an "Assemble" button to compile the code into the emulator's memory
+4. Can Run or Step through the assembled program
+5. Shows dynamically-updated registers:
+   - IAR (Instruction Address Register)
+   - ACC (Accumulator)
+   - EXT (Extension Register)
+   - XR1, XR2, XR3 (Index Registers)
+   - Current Interrupt Level being serviced
+6. Register values update in real-time during execution

+## Overall Approach
-- Add a small, incremental web UI for the S1130 IBM 1130 emulator.
+- Add a small, incremental web UI for the S1130 IBM 1130 emulator
-- Keep tasks small, testable, and reversible.
+- Keep tasks small, testable, and reversible
+- Focus on the assembler-driven workflow first, add complexity later

 Notes
-- Backend: ASP.NET Core 8 Web API
+- Backend: ASP.NET Core 8 Web API (cross-platform: Windows, Linux, macOS)
-- Frontend: React 18 + TypeScript
+- Frontend: React 18 + TypeScript (cross-platform: runs in any modern browser)
+- The emulator and web interface can run on Windows, Linux, or macOS
 - Follow ICpu/InstructionBase/DeviceBase patterns from the emulator
-- Windows PowerShell commands shown
+- Windows PowerShell commands shown (use bash equivalents on Linux/macOS)

 ------------------------------------------------------------
 Phase 0 — Preparation (30–45 min total)